 • Changes in their relationship with you

-• Stress behaviors such as house soiling, scratching furniture, spraying, overgrooming, hiding, etc.
+• Stress behaviors such as house soiling, scratching furniture, spraying, overgrooming, or hiding.

 If your cats aren’t getting along, it’s vital that you try and identify any triggers and improve the relationship for their mental and emotional well-being and the harmony of your home.
 Your veterinarian can be helpful in determining the best ways to address the fighting.